-To investigate the potential of PastNet for solving physical problems, we consider the Navier-Stokes equations, which represent viscous incompressible fluids in the form of vorticity on the unit torus, and the Shallow-Water equations, which are obtained from the general Navier-Stokes equations.
-We focus on their 2D forms, and more detailed descriptions of them are shown in Appendix B.
+To investigate the potential of PastNet for solving physical problems, we consider the Navier-Stokes equations, representing viscous incompressible fluids as vorticity on the unit torus, and the Shallow-Water equations, derived from the general Navier-Stokes equations.
+We focus on their 2D forms.

 We use PastNet to solve the Navier-Stokes equations with viscosity $\nu=10^{-3}$ and a resolution of 64 $\times$ 64 for training and testing.
 We use the flow field at 10 input time steps to predict the flow field at 10 future time steps ($10_{time steps} \mapsto 10_{time steps}$).
-For the Shallow-Water equations, we fix the resolution to 128 $\times$ 128 for training and testing and use the flow field at 50 input time steps to predict the flow field at 50 future time steps ($50_{time steps} \mapsto 50_{time steps}$).
-We train for 200 epochs and record the metrics MSE, MAE, and the time per epoch.
-The quantitative and qualitative results are presented in Table~\ref{tab:pde2023} and Figure~\ref{fig:ns2d}, respectively.
+For the Shallow-Water equations, we set the resolution to 128 $\times$ 128 for training and testing and use the flow field at 50 input time steps to predict the flow field at 50 future time steps ($50_{time steps} \mapsto 50_{time steps}$).
+We train for 200 epochs and record the metrics MSE, MAE, and time per epoch.
+The quantitative and qualitative results are in Table~\ref{tab:pde2023} and Figure~\ref{fig:ns2d}, respectively.

-The results in Table~\ref{tab:pde2023} indicate that PastNet has potential for solving PDE equations, especially for the SWE equation, as it achieved lower MSE and MAE values for the SWE equation than for the NSE equation, while the time per epoch was similar for both equations.
+The results in Table~\ref{tab:pde2023} show that PastNet has potential for solving PDE equations, especially for the SWE equation.
+It achieves lower MSE and MAE values for the SWE equation than for the NSE equation, while the time per epoch is similar for both equations.